Vacation Rental Scams: How To Spot A Fake Rental Property

 Is It Possible To Get Hacked By Visiting A Vacation Rental Website?

 It is possible to get hacked by visiting a vacation website if the site or service itself is compromised.
-There are e-skimming attacks where hackers are able to slip bits of code onto otherwise legitimate websites to capture customer payment information.
-It is also possible for a site to contain malware.
+There are e-skimming attacks, where hackers slip bits of code onto otherwise legitimate websites to capture customer payment information.
+A site can also contain malware.

 Do These Vacation Rental Sites Offer Support In Case I’ve Been Scammed?

 The most popular sites all provide robust support to prevent and report fraud, which is in their interest.
-That said, Airbnb alone hosts millions of listings around the world and can’t vet each one.
+That said, Airbnb alone hosts millions of listings worldwide and can’t vet each one.
 Customers and hosts alike need to be vigilant.

 Should I Google Information About The Vacation Rental Owner?

-Guests should absolutely Google information about the rental owner and the property where they will be staying.
-A Google image search can help determine if a listing is genuine, and may even allow you to detect if the host is posting photos from another listing.
-Looking up reviews on other services for the same property or host can also provide valuable intel.
+Guests should Google information about the rental owner and the property where they will be staying.
+A Google image search can help determine if a listing is genuine and may even allow you to detect if the host is posting photos from another listing.
+Reviewing other services for the same property or host can also provide valuable intel.
 For instance, if a host was banned from one rental platform, it may be scam-related.

 Can You Recommend Safeguards To My Computer/Smart Device?

-If you’re connecting to the Wi-Fi at a rental property, use a Virtual Private Network, or VPN.
-This will help to protect data from being intercepted by an unscrupulous host or worse, from someone in the area who has set up a guest network meant to look legitimate.
+If you’re connecting to the Wi-Fi at a rental property, use a Virtual Private Network (VPN).
+This will help protect data from being intercepted by an unscrupulous host or, worse, someone in the area who has set up a guest network meant to look legitimate.
 Previous guests will also be in a position to compromise the Wi-Fi.
 Therefore, you must be on your guard.

 Passwords

-Don’t use the same passwords on vacation sites as you do on other accounts.
+Don’t use the same passwords on vacation sites as on other accounts.
 If you share passwords across your universe of websites, a breach of any of your accounts could expose even the most indecipherable password to hackers.
-As a consequence, they will happily use it to unlock your digital life.
+Consequently, they will happily use it to unlock your digital life.

 Watch For Incoming Emails

 Be careful with any incoming emails from a rental service.
 This is especially true if they are marked urgent and require clicking a link or downloading an attachment.
-This could be a trap to redirect you to a clone website designed to steal your login credentials.
-Equally bad is if they put malware on your digital device that can turn it into a transmitter (which sends your USER ID and password to hackers every time you log on to any account).
+This could be a trap that will redirect you to a clone website that steals your login credentials.
+Equally alarming is if they put malware on your digital device that can turn it into a transmitter (which sends your USER ID and password to hackers whenever you log on to any account).
 Moreover, they could also lock up your files with ransomware.

 Don’t Overshare On Social Media

 Don’t overshare too many details on social media.
-For instance, letting others know when you’ll be out of town, where you’re going and how long you’ll be there.
-This information can be helpful to scammers, burglars and identity thieves.
+For instance, letting others know when you’ll be out of town, where you’re going, and how long you’ll be there.
+This information can be helpful to scammers, burglars, and identity thieves.
 If they know where you are, they can find you.
-If they know where you’re not, they can break into your home.
+They can break into your home if they know where you’re not.

 About The Author